build-cpp/cmkr/docs/basics.md

 |Dynamic library|Library code loaded at runtime (`.dll`, `.so`, `.dylib`)|
 |Interface|Used for organizational purposes (common flags/includes/libraries)|

+There are also other [pseudo targets](https://cmake.org/cmake/help/latest/manual/cmake-buildsystem.7.html#pseudo-targets), but they are not important for now.

 ## Target Properties

-Targets have a collection of **properties** that describe how to build them.
+Targets have a collection of **properties** that describe how the compiler builds them.

 The most commonly-used properties: